Aermacchi MB-326: Origins

 During the 1950s, a number of countries began to operate compact jet-powered trainer aircraft that possessed similar performance to frontline operational aircraft, often having been produced as two-seat adaptions of these aircraft.
 Recognising the potential to better fulfil this role, several different companies independently chose to commence the development of purpose-built aircraft to serve as trainers; these included the French Fouga Magister, the American Cessna T-37 Tweet, the British Jet Provost, and the Czechoslovakian Aero L-29.
 In the aftermath of the devastating Second World War, Italy spent a number of years recuperating and reestablishing its economy; as such, the nation found itself unable to prioritise the necessary financing for the independent development of high-end combat aircraft that would be competitive with the upcoming generation of supersonic interceptors or bombers; accordingly, Italian aviation company Aermacchi elected to instead focus its resources and development efforts upon the production of a line of light fighters and trainer aircraft.

 What would become the MB-326 had its origins in a private venture project by Macchi; it was developed by a team headed by Italian aeronautical engineer Ermanno Bazzocchi, the company's technical director and chief engineer.
 Reportedly, Bazzocchi had considered many different configurations for the tentative trainer before the design team chose to proceed with a single-engined design.
 In accordance with its intended primary use, the airframe was a robust and light all-metal structure, being relatively simple and cheap to construct and to maintain.
 The design was also to be powered by the British Armstrong Siddeley Viper turbojet engine, an efficient powerplant for the time.
-The Viper engine had been originally designed as a short-life unit destined for use upon disposable target drones, however, the engine had showed itself to be far more reliable and useful in other roles.
-During 1954, initial representations by Bazzochi were made to the Italian Air Ministry.
+The Viper engine had been originally designed as a short-life unit destined for use upon disposable target drones, however, the engine had shown itself to be far more reliable and useful in other roles.
+During 1954, initial representations by Bazzocchi were made to the Italian Air Ministry.
 During 1953, the designed airframe and engine combination led to Macchi formally launching the MB-326 programme.